as-ideas/tts-draftjs/blogpost/blogpost.md

 the editor's content whenever the user clicks the button.
 The ```<Editor/>``` component is provided by draftjs and provides us with a textarea allowing the user to enter text.
-To avoid race conditions, the draftjs tutorial page tells us to do any external editorState change via the [onChange handler](https://draftjs.org/docs/advanced-topics-editorstate-race-conditions/), which we are doing is using React's useState hook.
-We have another state holding the boolean whether we dark-mode is enabled or not.
+To avoid race conditions, the draftjs tutorial page tells us to do any external editorState change via the [onChange handler](https://draftjs.org/docs/advanced-topics-editorstate-race-conditions/), which we are doing by using React's useState hook.
+We have another state holding the boolean whether the dark-mode is enabled or not.

 The only thing missing is telling draftjs what class to apply when a block has the type 'styled'.
 For that we are using